p2panda/handbook/spec/server-client/messages.md

 ## Encoding

-Even though all RPC API requests and responses are encoded as JSON, the actual `create`, `update` and `delete` messages are encoded in [CBOR](https://en.wikipedia.org/wiki/CBOR) format to optimize processing and transfer speed between servers.
+Even though all RPC API requests and responses are encoded as JSON, the actual `create`, `update` and `delete` messages are encoded in [CBOR](https://en.wikipedia.org/wiki/CBOR) format to optimise processing and transfer speed between servers.
 Messages are strictly speaking Bamboo entry payloads and more interesting for the server than for the clients.
 Clients only consume already "cleaned" and structured data from the servers.
-Since the entry gets signed by the keypair managed inside the client, we have to do the CBOR encoding here as well.
+Since the entry gets signed by the key pair managed inside the client, we have to do the CBOR encoding here as well.

 ## Specification